 Lincoln College does not articulate courses taken under a Pass/Fail option in which the student earned a P grading mark or other mark indicating passing.
-This policy does not apply to courses taken at institutions offering competency-based programs.
-Competency-based courses in which the student earned a P or other mark indicating passing shall be articulated per the guidelines detailed below provided the transcript key for the institution of record indicates a letter grade equivalency of C or better.
+This policy does not apply to courses taken at institutions offering competency-based programs or Illinois Articulation Initiative (IAI) approved General Education courses taken during the 2020 calendar year.
+Competency-based courses and IAI approved General Education courses completed during the 2020 calendar year, in which the student earned a P or other mark indicating passing, shall be articulated per the guidelines detailed below provided the transcript key for the institution of record indicates a letter grade equivalency of C or better.